BurhanMuhyiddin/ParticleFilter/README.md

+# NOTE #
+While Particle Filter library has been developed by me, the simulation code doesn't belong to me.
+I have just integrated my PF library into it for testing purposes.
+The simulation code has been developed by Steven Dumble.
+I have seen this simulation while following his beautiful Advanced Kalman Filter course in Udemy.
+Here is the link to the original repository: https://github.com/StevenDumble/AKFSF-Simulation-CPP

 # Advanced Kalman Filtering and Sensor Fusion Simulation #

 Welcome to the Advanced Kalman Filtering and Sensor Fusion Simulation exercise project.
 In this project, you will be developing the source code for a number of different types of Kalman Filters which are used to estimate the navigation state of a 2D vehicle problem; such as that would be found on a self-driving car!